 SINTEF Energy Research is an institute for applied research, dedicated to creating innovative energy solutions.
-We produce research-based systems and services that generate value for our clients, both in Norway and worldwide.
+We produce research-based systems and services that generate value for our clients, both in Norway and around the world.
 SINTEF Energy Research is part of the SINTEF Group, which is one of Europe’s largest independent research organisations.
 None of its owners receive any form of dividend, and profits are invested in scientific equipment, skills and expertise.